 The Department of Education’s Office for Civil Rights (OCR) is the primary federal agency responsible for enforcing Title IX.

 Title IX’s prohibition against sex discrimination is broad, protecting students, faculty, and staff in federally funded education programs.
 The law applies to every aspect of the program, such as admissions, recruitment, academics, employment, athletics and student services.

 Notably, Title IX’s broad prohibition against sex discrimination also includes sexual harassment.
-(Sexual harassment is defined as unwelcome conduct of a sexual nature.
-Sexual assault and rape are severe types of sexual harassment).
+(Sexual assault and rape are severe types of sexual harassment).

 Reports of Sexual Harassment/Discrimination